Jason Marsalis: Film

 in the Jazz Test at the 2019 New Orleans Jazz & Heritage Festival.
 At the time, Ellis was 84 years old.
 This might have been the last time the Marsalis family musicians played together publicly.
-Ellis passed away less than one year later.
+Ellis died less than one year later.
 All five Marsalis musicians were interviewed and told vignettes about Jazz Fest including Jason recalling meeting Miles Davis at eight years old.